While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 If your dog has a particular skin condition or allergy, they may require more frequent bathing.

-For dogs with pollen allergies, for example, rinsing them off after a walk can reduce irritation.
+For dogs with pollen allergies, rinsing them off after a walk can reduce irritation.
 It doesn’t need to be a bath with shampoo though – a rinse down with warm water is often enough.

 Don’t Forget to Make Bathing Fun…